NichlasB/wp-custom-login-manager/README.txt

 == Changelog ==

+= 1.1.4 =
+* Added option to disable the "If you need help creating an account, contact us" message in error messages
+* The contact help message is now disabled by default on new installations

 = 1.1.3 =
 * Fixed role-based email detection to handle both API status and flag
 * Fixed role-based email validation to properly respect allow setting